SCdoesCODE/neural_network/README.md

 ### src/utils.py

-Contains more updated and cleaner versions of functions developed in **neural_network_from_scratch_general.ipynb**.
-Contains functions needed to train and test a neural network such as e.g. the relu or sigmoid functions.
+Contains more updated and cleaner versions of functions developed in **neural_network_from_scratch_general.ipynb.** Contains functions needed to train and test a neural network such as e.g. the relu or sigmoid functions.
 Contains functions for the forward and backward passes used when training neural networks.

 ## Testing